-The Company measures both financial and nonfinancial assets and liabilities in accordance with ASC 820, Fair Value Measurements and Disclosures.
-The standard created a fair value hierarchy which prioritizes the inputs to valuation techniques used to measure fair value into three broad levels as follows: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and Level 3 inputs are unobservable inputs that reflect the Company's expectations about the assumptions market participants would use in pricing the asset or liability.
+The Company measures both financial and nonfinancial assets and liabilities in accordance with FASB ASC Topic 820, Fair Value Measurements and Disclosures, except those that are recognized or disclosed in the consolidated financial statements at fair value on a recurring basis.
+The standard created a fair value hierarchy which prioritizes the inputs to valuation techniques used to measure fair value into three broad levels as follows: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and Level 3 inputs are unobservable inputs that reflect the Company's own views about the assumptions market participants would use in pricing the asset or liability.

-At June 30, 2016 and September 30, 2015, the carrying amounts of cash, accounts payable, accrued liabilities, and convertible notes approximate fair value because of their short-term nature.
-The fair value of note payable, which is influenced by interest rates and the company's liquidity, approximates carrying value.
+At March 31, 2017 and September 30,2016, the carrying amounts of cash, accounts payable, accrued expenses and other liabilities, and convertible notes approximate fair value because of their short-term nature.
+The fair value of note payable, which is influenced by interest rates and the Company's liquidity, approximates carrying value.